top of page

 40%

-"It's a lot easier to navigate now that there's less to read, and I love the icons - I can find what I'm looking for faster that way." - Usability test participant
+"It's a lot easier to navigate now that I don't have to read as much.
+I love the icons - I can find what I'm looking for faster that way."

 REFLECTION

-Being the sole UX designer for this project taught me a lot.
-Looking back, here's what I believe would strengthen this project:
+Being the sole product designer for this project taught me a lot.
+Looking back, here's what I think would strengthen this project.

 More User Research